imagej/imagej.github.io/_pages/scripting/headless.md

 ---
 title: Scripting Headless
 section: Extend:Scripting
+project: /software/imagej2
 ---

-[ImageJ scripts](/scripting) are designed to operate independently of user interface—including [headless](/learn/headless), with **no** user interface.
+[ImageJ2 scripts](/scripting) are designed to operate independently of user interface—including [headless](/learn/headless), with **no** user interface.
 This is made easy with the use of [script parameters](/scripting/parameters).

-To start ImageJ in the ImageJ2 headless mode, run (with the launcher appropriate for your system substituted):
+To start ImageJ2 headless mode, run (with the launcher appropriate for your system substituted):

 ```ssh
 ./ImageJ-linux64 --ij2 --headless
 ```

-By default, when ImageJ runs headlessly it acts like a one-off program: it will only perform the requested operations, then quit.
+By default, when ImageJ2 runs headlessly it acts like a one-off program: it will only perform the requested operations, then quit.
 To run a script headlessly, use:

 ```ssh
 ./ImageJ-linux64 --ij2 --headless --run path/to/script [key1=value1,key2=value2,...]